 The 7121 Wisconsin Avenue portion of the Sketch Plan fronts on Wisconsin Avenue and is located at mid-block between Willow Lane and Leland Street, just south of the terminus of Bethesda Avenue as it intersects with Wisconsin Avenue.
 7121 Wisconsin Avenue is bordered on the north by the historic Farm Women's Cooperative Market site and on the south by the existing high-rise office building at 7101 Wisconsin Avenue.
 The location's prominence, its adjacency to significant civic space, and its proximity to the future transit hub that is being constructed at 7272 Wisconsin Avenue all combine to create the potential for 7121 Wisconsin Avenue to be redeveloped as a special place in the Wisconsin Avenue Corridor District: a new center of activity at a "Smart Growth" location that will be directly adjacent to a signature open space amenity in the Downtown.
 The proposed project on the 7121 Wisconsin Avenue site under Option B - which will provide a new multi-family residential building with MPDUs, ground-floor retail, and below-grade parking (the "7121 Option B Project") - is anticipated to leverage this potential by utilizing design characteristics that are intended to strengthen this new activity center while respecting and complementing the surrounding urban context.
+The 7121 Option B Project also proposes to utilize the FAR Averaging provisions of Section 59-4.5.2.B of the Zoning Ordinance to exceed the maximum density allowed by the mapped zoning for the East Side Properties.

-More specifically, the design of the 7121 Option B Project will work in concert with its surroundings and form an integral part of a new urban composition that includes the refreshed Farm Women's Cooperative Market, as well as the proposed future development to the west on the West Side Properties.
+More specifically, the design of the 7121 Option B Project will work in concert with its surroundings and form an integral part of a new urban composition that includes the rehabilitated Farm Women's Cooperative Market, as well as the proposed future development to the west on the West Side Properties.
 The preliminary design concept for the new building proposes to establish a one-story datum at the base of the building, with retail spaces occupying the entirety of the frontage along Wisconsin Avenue and a midblock residential lobby fronting the Farm Women's Cooperative Market to the north.
 These active retail spaces will accommodate elements such as canopies, signage, and outdoor seating to create a vibrant pedestrian realm.
 The lobby will complement the retail activity along Wisconsin Avenue and provide a vibrant and active use within the ground-level portion of the building that will face the Farm Women's Cooperative Market site.
 The site design along this northern edge also includes a version of the shared street described in Option A to encourage pedestrian activity and access to the future green space to the east.
 (The Option B version of the "shared street" is described in more detail below.)
 In order to accommodate adequate separation between the residential tower on the site and the existing office building to the south at 7101 Wisconsin Avenue, the proposed building at 7121 Wisconsin Avenue has been shifted to abut the northern property line of the 7121 Wisconsin Avenue portion of the site, rather than the approximate 15 feet setback from that property line that had been proposed with the Concept Plan submission.
-As a result of this shift, the Applicant also proposing to relocate the existing Farm Women's Cooperative Market building under Option B when it is restored for reasons described in more detail below.
+As a result of this shift, the Sketch Plan is also proposing to relocate the existing Farm Women's Cooperative Market building under Option B when it is rehabilitated for reasons described in more detail below.